 Lifeboats and Drills

-- Some passengers died of hypothermia while in the lifeboat because the boat themselves were open type.
+- Some passengers died of hypothermia while in the lifeboat because the boats themselves were open type.
 The 1914 Convention changed that requiring lifeboats to be fully or partially enclosed.

-- There was no record of lifeboat drill.
-Titanic crew were not familiar with the lifeboat launching, operation, boat assignments and even the passenger capacity.
+- There was no record of the lifeboat drill.
+The Titanic crew were not familiar with the lifeboat launching, operation, boat assignments, and even the passenger capacity.
 The first International Convention for the Safety of Life At Sea made lifeboat drills mandatory and training manuals became more accessible.

-- There were not enough lifeboats for all passengers in the Titanic.
+- There were not enough lifeboats for all passengers on the Titanic.
 Now, the Safety of Life At Sea mandates passenger ships to carry enough lifeboats plus liferafts.

 Search and Rescue

-- Helicopters and rescue planes are used after 1912 for search and rescue at sea.
+- Helicopters and rescue planes were used after 1912 for search and rescue at sea.

 - Land stations and some ships heard the Titanic’s distress call but with much interference.
-Moreover, their position was misinterpreted due to bad signal.
-Now, EPIRB and GPS provides more accurate positions for ships in distress which are sent automatically.
+Moreover, their position was misinterpreted due to a bad signal.
+Now, EPIRB and GPS provide more accurate positions for ships in distress which are sent automatically.

 SOLAS Convention of 1974: Chapters and Regulations

-To quickly memorize all the 14 chapters in this book, I learned a few acronym during my college days that you may use.
-Here it goes:
+To quickly memorize all the 14 chapters in this book, I learned a few acronyms during my college days that you may use.